-- 1. Provide a brief update on the status of non-residential uses in the rural lands; - 2.
-Discuss the connection between a TDR program and regulations in the rural lands ordinances and provide an overview of TDR in Virginia; - 3.
-Review the process and chronology of the 2006 Rural Lands Study; - 4.
-Evaluate the original tenets of the Rural Lands Study to determine if they are still appropriate; - 5.
-Discuss and evaluate specific recommendations of the Rural Lands Study draft narrative ordinance; - 6.
-Receive Board input on critical decision points and questions presented in Attachment No. 10; and - 7.
+- 1. Provide a brief recap of the TDRs Feasibility Study and update on the status of non-residential uses in the rural lands; - 2.
+Review peer locality rural planning tools; - 3.
+Review the process, chronology, guiding principles, and findings of the 2006 Rural Lands Study; - 4.
+Receive Board input on critical decision points and questions; and - 5.
 Determine the course of action desired by the Board.